tdbe/tdbe.github.io/_posts/2016-09-27-graphics-pipeline-fundamentals.markdown

 <br/>
 And we're back:

+### After the Vertex Shader

-***Note**: The following 3 steps are something that happens automatically, on the GPU (OpenGL and DirectX), immediately after the Vertex program.*
+***Note**: The following 3 steps are something that happens automatically, on the GPU (OpenGL and DirectX), after the Vertex program.*

-* Frustum Culling.
+* 4) Frustum Culling.
 This is not a matrix, it's a sampling operation.
-The vertex program outputs coordinates in Clip space.
-So the clip coordinates of `vertex.xyz` are each (x, y, and z) tested for beig within (`-vertex.w`, `vertex.w`).
-Basically if anything from is outside the frustum, it is not sampled (frustom culling).
+Up above we got "from Camera Space to Clip space by using the Projection matrix".
+This "Projection" matrix contained the camera aspect ratio and nearPlane and FarPlane which are for ex 16:9 and [10,1000].
+So the current vertex is discarded if any of its x, y, or z coordinates don't fit the frustum (frustom culling).

+***Note:** if the vertex being culled is part of a triangle (or other primitive (quad)) the rest of the vertices of which are within the frustum, OpenGL reconstructs it as one or more primitives by adding vertices within the frustum.*

-* Clip -> NDC space is the perspective divide (by `vertex.w`).
-The frustum gets a perspective divide (distortion) (which is not [affine](https://en.wikipedia.org/wiki/Affine_transformation)), i.e is divided by w.
+* 5) Clip -> NDC space is the perspective divide (by `vertex.w`) and normalization of the frustum-based coordinates.
+The frustum gets this perspective divide by w (distortion) which is not [affine](https://en.wikipedia.org/wiki/Affine_transformation).
 Now the term we're at is we're in Normalized Device Coordinates.
-Then a couple of viewport and depth range tweaks are done and we're in Screen Space.
 	* Even though we still have a w (and it's normalized to 1), we're not in homogenous corrds any more.
 If you were confused why the vertex2frag out structure's `.pos` attribute is a vector4, it's because the perspective divide happens just after the vertex program.
 	* In OpenGL View and NDC space coordinates go between (-1,-1,-1) at bottom-left-back and (1,1,1) at top-right-forward.
 In Direct3D the z goes between 0 and 1 instead of -1 to 1.
 	* The Z coordinate here goes into the Depth buffer, and/or encoded into the DepthNormals buffer.
 The depth in buffers is [0,1].
 	* Since we've done our perspective projection, the Depth buffer **is not linear**.
 So you can't just do linear interpolation to fetch a depth point (I'll explain later when I get to ray examples).
 <br/>

+***Note:** Most literature garbles these last steps up into one and calls it the "Projection matrix" or the "Projection step", "where you map 3D coords to 2D", which doesn't help you understand much for graphics programming later.*

+* 6) NDC space -> Screen space (Window space) (rasterization): Still after the Vertex and before the fragment, the GPU converts coords to viewport pixels.
+In other words, it transforms from Normalized Device Coordinates (or NDC) to Window Coordinates (raster pixels (fragments)).
+The pixel coordinates are relative to the lower-left corner of the screen [0,0], growing towards the upper-right [1920,1080].

+The formula is:
+x<sub>screen</sub> = (x<sub>ndc</sub>+1) * (screenWidth/2)+x,
+y<sub>screen</sub> = (y<sub>ndc</sub>+1) * (screenHeight/2)+y.
+The z is still between 0 and 1 from before.

+So to clarify: the `o.pos` inside your vertex function is in Clip Space coordinates e.g. x:[-20,20], and "the same" `i.pos` in your fragment function is in Screen coordinates (ie pixels).

 <br/>
-* NDC space -> Screen space (Window space) (rasterization): Still after the Vertex and before the fragment, the GPU converts coords to viewport pixels.
-In other words, it transforms from Normalized Device Coordinates (or NDC) to Window Coordinates (raster pixels - fragments).

-The formula is x = 0.5 * (x+1) * screenWidth, y = 0.5 * (x+1) * screenHeight.
-The z is still between 0 and 1 from before.

-If you want extra coords passed to the fragment in Screen space, you need to do the conversion to Screen space yourself in the vertex program (the auto conversion only applies to the `SV_POSITION`).
+Now if you want extra coords passed to the fragment in Screen space, you need to do the conversion to Screen space yourself in the vertex program (the auto conversion only applies to the `SV_POSITION`).
 Here's an example:

 {% highlight glsl linenos %}
 	v2f vert(vI v)